lauracion/lacion/content/post/2019-07-14-my-first-user.md

 * *It is likely you will understimate the time it will take you to get some stuff installed in your computer.*

 * *In some cases, if there is reliable internet (the case of useR!
-2019), [RStudio Cloud](https://rstudio.cloud/) can be a life savior so you can concentrate on the work rather than the installations.
+2019), [RStudio Cloud](https://rstudio.cloud/) can be a life saver so you can concentrate on the work rather than the installations.
 It is a nifty solution to save instructors from the operating system diversity nightmare in the sense that different versions of Linux, Windows, and Mac can behave differently for getting stuff working.*

 In the morning, I took the [H2O.ai](https://twitter.com/h2oai) [tutorial](https://github.com/woobe/useR2019_h2o_tutorial) which I thought I was well-prepared for, but not quite.
 Fortunately, [Jo's](https://twitter.com/matlabulous) materials were very easy to follow so, while I used most of the time to get my computer the right versions of the h2o package and Java, I could still follow.